Protest Paintings: Jacqueline Fahey

 Jacqueline Fahey, Portrait of the Poet, 1978 -

-Long celebrated for her depictions of suburban domestic life and the emotional complexities of motherhood, Fahey’s practice has also consistently engaged with wider social and political realities.
-Across decades, she has remained fiercely committed to truth-telling through paint, approaching even the most intimate subjects as acts of resistance and critique.
-Refusing sentimentality in favour of candour, intellect and emotional precision, Fahey has herself explained: “all my paintings are protest paintings.”
+Renowned for her depictions of suburban domestic life and the emotional complexities of motherhood, Fahey's practice has also consistently engaged with wider social and political realities.
+Across decades, she has remained devoted to truth-telling through paint, approaching even the most intimate subjects as acts of resistance and critique.
+Refusing sentimentality in favour of candour, intellect and emotional precision, Fahey has herself explained: "all my paintings are protest paintings."

-Her paintings crackle with noise and presence – figures caught mid-sentence, mouths open, eyes ablaze, the clatter of crockery, the clink of gin bottles, conversations that press against the walls and burst through open windows into gardens, out into the street, into the outside world.
+Her paintings crackle with noise and presence - figures caught mid-sentence, mouths open, eyes ablaze, the clatter of crockery, the clink of gin bottles, conversations that press against the walls and burst through open windows into gardens, out into the street, into the outside world.
 Later works carry this electric charge into urban environments, where the tensions of private life erupt into public space.
-Recognisable for their cacophonous colour, exacting detail and a perspectival compression that draws the viewer in, Fahey’s paintings are impossible to look away from.
+Recognisable for their riotous colour, exacting detail and an almost claustrophobic compression of perspective that can't help but draw the viewer in, Fahey's paintings are impossible to look away from.

-The exhibition includes significant works on loan from both public and private collections, alongside one new work titled Juxtaposition (2025).
+The exhibition features significant works on loan from both public and private collections, as well as a recent painting completed last year.
 Each painting reaffirms her command of the medium, together bearing witness to a practice of ferocious vitality and unwavering courage.
-As Jackson observes: “This exhibition is not only a presentation of remarkable paintings; it is a testament to endurance, integrity and the uncompromising pursuit of truth through painting.
-Time has not softened Jacqueline’s vision; it has sharpened our ability to see it.”
+As Jackson observes: "This exhibition is not only a presentation of remarkable paintings; it is a testament to endurance, integrity and the uncompromising pursuit of truth through painting.
+Time has not softened Jacqueline's vision; it has sharpened our ability to see it."